Empirical Welfare Maximization with Constraints

+A simple modification to the sample-analog rule can reduce the probability of selecting infeasible policies.
+Instead of $\hat{\mathcal{G}}$, let $\gmistake$ choose policies from a subset $\hat{\mathcal{G}}_{\alpha}$ defined in Theorem~\ref{thm: uniform size} and maximize $\widehat{W}_n(g)$ as before.
+Then as a direct consequence of Theorem \ref{thm: uniform size}, with probability at least $1-\alpha$ this modified rule is guaranteed to not mistakenly choose infeasible eligibility policies.
+In practice, $\alpha$ may be set at the conventional level, e.g. 5\%.
+Then effectively this modification first forms a uniform upper confidence band for the costs of all the policies with asymptotic coverage at least 95\% and $\hat{\mathcal G}_{\alpha}$ collects only the policies for which the upper bound on cost is below the threshold. \begin{thm} \emph{ }Suppose Assumption \ref{cond:known ps Donsker} holds for the class of data distributions $\mathcal{P}$.
+Collect eligibility policies in

-where $c_{\alpha}$ is the $\alpha$-quantile from $\underset{g\in\mathcal{G}}{\inf}\left|\frac{G_{P}^{B}(g)}{\Sigma_{P}^{B}(g,g)^{1/2}}\right|$ for $G_{P}^{B}$ the Gaussian process defined in Assumption \ref{cond:known ps Donsker}, and $\widehat{\Sigma}^{B}(\cdot,\cdot)$ the consistent estimator for its covariance function.
+where $c_{\alpha}$ is the $\alpha$-quantile from $\underset{g\in\mathcal{G}}{\inf}\frac{G_{P}^{B}(g)}{\Sigma_{P}^{B}(g,g)^{1/2}}$ for $G_{P}^{B}$ the Gaussian process defined in Assumption \ref{cond:known ps Donsker}, and $\widehat{\Sigma}^{B}(\cdot,\cdot)$ the consistent estimator for its covariance function.
 Then

-where $\mathcal{G}^{+}=\{g:B(g;P)>k\}$ is the set of infeasible eligibility criteria. \end{thm} Note that the sample-analog constraint is tightened by $c_{\alpha}\cdot\frac{\widehat{\Sigma}^{B}(g,g)^{1/2}}{\sqrt{n}}$ where $c_{\alpha}$ is negative, which means the class $\hat{\mathcal{G}}_{\alpha}$ only includes eligibility criteria where the constraint is slack in the sample.
-The sample-analog constraint is tightened proportionally to the standard deviation to reflect the noise in $\widehat{B}_{n}(g)$.
-The degree of tightening scales inversely with the (square root of) sample size.
-Intuitively, larger sample size can reduce the sampling uncertainty.
+where $\mathcal{G}^{+}=\{g:B(g;P)>k\}$ is the set of infeasible eligibility policies. \end{thm} Note that in \eqref{eq:test inversion} the sample-analog constraint is tightened by $c_{\alpha}\cdot\frac{\widehat{\Sigma}^{B}(g,g)^{1/2}}{\sqrt{n}}$ where $c_{\alpha}$ is negative, which means the class $\hat{\mathcal{G}}_{\alpha}$ only includes eligibility policies where the constraint is slack in the sample.
+The sample-analog constraint is tightened proportionally to the standard error to reflect that $\widehat{B}_{n}(g)$ might be particularly noisy for some $g$.
+The tightening therefore shrinks inversely proportional to the (square root of) sample size because intuitively larger sample size reduces the sampling uncertainty.